Teaching and exam

 Course responsibilities

-A course coordinator is assigned to each courseThe course coordinator is the primary responsible for the course, which means that he/she will receive mails regarding the evaluation questionnaire, will be responsible for coordinating activities in the course incl. the distribution of lectures between lecturers, as well as coordinating any input to revisions of the academic content in the course description before each semester.
+A course coordinator is assigned to each courseThe course coordinator is the primary responsible for the course, which means that he/she will receive mails regarding the evaluation questionnaire, is responsible for coordinating activities in the course incl. the distribution of lectures between lecturers, as well as coordinating any input to revisions of the academic content in the course description before each semester.

 Course evaluation

 The students will be asked to evaluate all courses or supervision programmes.
-In order to ensure a high response rate, you need to set aside approx. 10 minutes during a lecture for evaluation.
+In order to ensure a high response rate, you are required to set aside approx. 10 minutes during a lecture for evaluation.
 Make sure to inform your students that you are the recipient of the results, and that the feedback needs to be constructive to be helpful when planning the course.

 Brightspace (LMS)